Doctor of Naturopathic Medicine – Illinois campus

 Naturopathic physicians are highly trained practitioners who utilize traditional and modern therapies to manage a broad range of health conditions.
-Treatment modalities can include nutrition, botanical medicine, homeopathy and minor surgery.
-National University graduates are extensively trained as thorough diagnosticians to identify the appropriate treatment for their patients.
+Treatment modalities can include nutrition, botanical medicine, homeopathy, and minor surgery.
+National University ND students are extensively trained as thorough diagnosticians to identify the appropriate treatment for their patients.

-The field of Naturopathic Medicine continues to grow with more than 5,000 practicing physicians in North America, a number that has tripled in the last ten years.
-At National University naturopathic students are uniquely trained with students from the chiropractic and oriental medicine programs and are therefore well prepared for careers in today's increasingly integrated health care environments.
+The field of naturopathic medicine continues to grow with more than 5,000 practicing physicians in North America, a number that has tripled in the last 10 years.
+At National University, our ND graduates have trained alongside students from the chiropractic and oriental medicine programs and are therefore well prepared for careers in today’s increasingly integrated health care environments.

-You can earn your Doctor of Naturopathic degree in as little as ten trimesters.
+You can earn your Doctor of Naturopathic Medicine degree in as little as 10 trimesters.
 Students attend school year round and may complete the program in three years and four months.
 National University’s distinctive and innovative curriculum provides you with a comprehensive base in human biology and anatomy and extensive hands-on training in diagnosis and treatment–we train you to think like a physician.

 Broad-Scope, Patient-Centered Care